ajhPHROS/ajhPHROS.github.io/index.md

-## About
+## Bio
 I'm an Applied Math Instructor at [MIT Mathematics](https://math.mit.edu/directory/profile.html?pid=2334).
 I work on problems in numerical analysis and scientific computing with an emphasis on fast numerical linear algebra, approximation theory, and all things eigenvalue-related!

 ## Education
-Ph.D. in Applied Mathematics, Cornell 2021
+- Ph.D. in Applied Mathematics, Cornell University, 2021
-B.S.
-Physics and Mathematics, RPI 20216
+- B.S.
+Physics and Mathematics, Rensselaer Polytechnic Institute, 2016

 ## Research
 The spectral properties of infinite-dimensional operators often provide visual and intuitive insights into the behavior of complex interactions.
 For instance, the stability of a fluid flow, the scattering cross-section of a nucleus, and the influence of decentralized hubs in large networks are intimately connected to the spectral properties of such operators. **I design algorithms that accurately and efficiently extract eigenvalues, eigenfunctions, and spectral measures of differential and integral operators.** The algorithms use a mix of functional analysis and approximation theory to preserve and exploit the structure of the continuous operator, regardless of the underlying discretization used for numerical computation.
 In practice, this means